 Then the king was enraged, and he arrested the priests and their wives and children.
 They showed him the secret doors through which they used to enter to consume what was on the table.
 Therefore the king put them to death, and gave Bel over to Daniel, who destroyed it and its temple.

 (Bel and the Dragon 3-21)

 The story of Bel and the Dragon reflects a tradition rooted in ancient idolatry but not identical to the form of idolatry known to the ancient Hebrews in the desert.
 The man-made idol was not believed to be the deity itself.
 It was merely a vessel.
 Thus, it could be destroyed and the deity unaffected.
 Moreover, a deity could embody multiple idols at once.
-Ancient Mesopotamian texts describe idol worship is a slightly different light than what we see in the exilic and 2nd temple period.
-A deity could chose to embody an idol and its temple but was not bound to it.
+Ancient Mesopotamian texts describe idol worship in a slightly different light than what we see in the exilic and 2nd temple Hebrew writings.
 One ancient text from the Hittite region (NW of Canaan) recounts how a new convert worshiping the “Goddess of the Night” can build and dedicate an additional temple to her.
 The ritual text describes the building of the temple, its implements, and how to draw the spirit or essence of the deity into the additional new idol and temple.

 If a person becomes associated with the Deity of the Night in some temple of the Deity of the Night and if it happens that, apart from that temple of the Deity of the Night, he builds still another temple of the Deity of the Night, and settles the deity separately, while he undertakes the construction in every respect: